nfrid/undefined-commit-style/README.md

 reading it.

 Another good thing is that you can filter and search exact types or scopes.
 Yes, by regex.
-If you can't use it or you think it isn't awesome to use it, you're wrong.
+If you can't use it or you think it's not awesome to use it, you're wrong.
 You shouldn't do any coding in your life in that case.
-Go work to fucking McDonalds.
+Go work to McDonalds.

 ### Examples